Chris Van Vliet: WSVN

-Van Vliet began as the entertainment reporter for WSVN's nightly program Deco Drive on January 5, 2015.
+Van Vliet had joined WSVN as the entertainment reporter for WSVN's nightly program Deco Drive on January 5, 2015.
 On January 29, 2016, Van Vliet interviewed Leslie Mann and Dakota Johnson for the film How to Be Single.
 The interview subsequently became a viral video after the actresses spent the entire time aggressively flirting with Van Vliet.
+He then left the station at September 30, 2019.

 On June 27, 2015, Van Vliet won his fourth Emmy Award for Best Host.
 He has a total of nine nominations.

+Podcast

+In June 2019, Van Vliet launched his own podcast show Insight with Chris Van Vliet, which features interviews with prominent professional wrestling personalities.
+In 2025, he joined Westwood One/Cumulus Media as his show became part of Cumulus's podcast network.

 Outside interests

 Bass fishing

-In addition to his media work, Van Vliet also is involved with competitive bass fishing, having entered numerous Bassmaster and FLW Outdoors tournaments, and even winning an Amateur Division Big Fish of the Day title when the Bassmaster Northern Open took place from September 12–14, 2013 in Sandusky, Ohio, with a 6-pound, 7-ounce smallmouth bass.
+In addition to his media work, Van Vliet also is involved with competitive bass fishing, having entered numerous Bassmaster and FLW Outdoors tournaments, and winning an Amateur Division Big Fish of the Day title when the Bassmaster Northern Open took place from September 12–14, 2013 in Sandusky, Ohio, with a 6-pound, 7-ounce smallmouth bass.
 He also has recorded two overall top ten finishes in previous Bassmaster Northern Opens.
 He is the co-founder of the outdoors brand WOO!
 Tungsten.